in $nu.config-path

 -

-While pressing start is not difficult, knowing whether the automation will do what we think it will, before we press start, is difficult.
+While pressing start is not difficult, knowing whether the automation will do, what we think it will, is difficult.

 -